ibm-cloud-architecture/refarch-kc/docs/demo/readme.md

 the creation of the order goes to the [order command microservice](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms/tree/master/order-command-ms) which publishes a `OrderCreated` event to the `orders` topic and then consumes it to persist the data to its database.
 See [source code here](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms/blob/6de424c443c05262ae013620f5f11b4a1b2e6f90/order-command-ms/src/main/java/ibm/labs/kc/order/command/service/OrderCRUDService.java#L51-L74)

-If you plug a orders consumer you can see the following trace wiht the status of the order being `pending` and the type of event being `OrderCreated`
+If you plug a 'orders topic' consumer you can see the following trace with the status of the order being `pending` and the type of event being `OrderCreated`.

 ```json
 {"payload":{
     "orderID":"1fcccdf2-e29d-4b30-8e52-8116dc2a01ff",